All About Digital Photos

 Breezebrowser - IPTC/XMP

 From the file menu, choose "File Info".
-IPTC data (as XMP) is in the "Description" and "Origin" categories.
-In XMP there are some name changes, for instance IPTC's "Caption" is XMP's "Description" and IPTC's "Byline" is XMP's "Author".
+The main IPTC data (as XMP) is in the "Description" section (default tab).

 Adobe XMP data entry dialog box

-Irfanview has IPTC capabilities for JPEG but not as yet (v.3.97) for TIF.
+Irfanview has IPTC capabilities for JPEG but not as yet (v.4.52) for TIF.
 The data entry is a bit hidden:

 1) For a single file select "Image > Information" and then click on the IPTC Info button at the bottom of the Information dialog.
-The data entry fields are standard IPTC naming convention.
+The data entry fields are standard IPTC naming convention except for the use of "Caption" in place of "Description".
 If there is no IPTC button in that dialog it means the file is not IPTC compatible to Irfanview.

-This is a little freeware program for both Windows XP (with .NET v3 or above installed) and Windows Vista.
+This is a little freeware program for both Windows XP (with .NET v3 or above installed), Windows Vista, 7, 8 and 10.
 It's a program which allows basic IPTC/XMP data to be added to JPEG photos and also allows searches of IPTC/XMP data in JPEG photos.
 It doesn't come with a help file, so read the tips on the website.
 See www.itagsoftware.com

 Why Use IPTC/XMP?